cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 ### Cluster settings

-When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system virtual cluster.
+When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be a virtual cluster or the system virtual cluster.

 For more details, including the scope of each cluster setting, refer to [Cluster Setting Scopes with Cluster Virtualization enabled]({% link {{ page.version.version }}/cluster-virtualization-setting-scopes.md %}).

 ### Security

-By default, when connecting to a cluster using a SQL client or the DB Console, if a user does not specify whether to connect to a virtual cluster or the system virtual cluster, they are connected to the virtual cluster.
+By default, when connecting to a cluster using a SQL client or the DB Console, if a user does not specify whether to connect to a virtual cluster or the system virtual cluster, they are connected to the default virtual cluster.

 To grant access to the system virtual cluster, you must connect to the system virtual cluster as a user with the `admin` role, then grant the `admin` role to the SQL user.
 For details, refer to [Work with virtual clusters]({% link {{ page.version.version }}/work-with-virtual-clusters.md %}#grant-access-to-the-system-virtual-cluster).

 ### Upgrades

-When cluster virtualization is enabled to upgrade to a new major version, you must first replace the binary on each node and restart the node, [finalize] the upgrade on the system virtual cluster to upgrade it, then finalize the upgrade on the virtual cluster to upgrade it.
+When cluster virtualization is enabled to upgrade to a new major version, you must first replace the binary on each node and restart the node, [finalize]({% link {{ page.version.version %}#step-6-finish-the-upgrade}}) the upgrade on the system virtual cluster to upgrade it, then finalize the upgrade on a virtual cluster to upgrade it.
 This allows you to roll back an upgrade of the system virtual cluster without impacting schemas or data in virtual clusters.
 The system virtual cluster can be at most one major version ahead of virtual clusters.
-For example, when v24.1 is released, a system virtual cluster on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.
+For example, a system virtual cluster on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.

 For details, refer to [Work with virtual clusters]({% link {{ page.version.version }}/work-with-virtual-clusters.md %}#upgrade-a-cluster).

 ### Disaster recovery

-When cluster virtualization is enabled, the default scope of [backup]({% link {{ page.version.version }}/backup.md %}) and [restore]({% link {{ page.version.version }}/restore.md %}) commands is the virtual cluster.
+When cluster virtualization is enabled, [backup]({% link {{ page.version.version }}/backup.md %}) and [restore]({% link {{ page.version.version }}/restore.md %}) commands are scoped to a virtual cluster.
 This means that:

 - A backup taken from a virtual cluster contains all data for that virtual cluster, but does not contain modifications made via the system virtual cluster such as system-level cluster settings.
 - If your deployment contains system-level customizations, you can take a separate backup of the system virtual cluster to capture them.
-- A backup of a virtual cluster can be restored as a virtual cluster in any storage cluster with cluster virtualization enabled.
+- A backup of a virtual cluster can be restored as a virtual cluster in any CockroachDB cluster with cluster virtualization enabled.

 For more details about backing up and restoring a cluster with cluster virtualization enabled, refer to [Work with virtual clusters]({% link {{ page.version.version }}/work-with-virtual-clusters.md %}#disaster-recovery).